Glaphyriinae

 Tribal Classification

 Glaphyriinae contains two recognized tribes: Glaphyriini (Forbes, 1923) and Dichogamini (Amsel, 1956).
-The tribe Glaphyriini includes the Glaphyria and the economically significant genus Hellula.
+The tribe Glaphyriini includes the type Glaphyria and the economically significant genus Hellula.

 Biochemical Specialization